 Treatments for Hypertension

-The goal of treating hypertension is to reduce and maintain your blood pressure to within your desired range while minimizing side effects.
-Monitoring and maintaining blood pressure within specific limits will help to reduce the risk of blood vessel damage which can lead to complications, such as:
+The goal of treating hypertension is to lower and keep your blood pressure (BP) within a certain range.
+Keeping your BP in this range will help to lower the risk of blood vessel damage.
+This will also lower the risk of:

 - Coronary artery disease (CAD)